-A sock and mitten drive is a great way to bring warmth and kindness to shelters or donation centers that need them to distribute to community members.
+A sock, mitten and hat drive is a great way to bring warmth and kindness to shelters or donation centers that need supplies to distribute to community members.
 Drive enthusiasm by having shelter personnel visit the class and speak about how students’ efforts will impact lives and make a difference.
 Once you’ve collected donations, have a “Stuffing Saturday” with your volunteer middle schoolers.
-Fill the socks and mittens with some extra needs such as toiletries, snacks, water bottles, etc. Bus or carpool in groups to the centers, so the students can be the ones delivering these essential goods.
+Fill the socks, mittens and hats with toiletries, snacks, water bottles or other requested items.
+Bus or carpool in groups to the centers, so the students can be the ones delivering these essential goods.

-What your students will learn: social awareness.
-Students will grasp that basichuman needs are not always easily attainable by all members of society.
+Social Emotional focus: Social Awareness Students will grasp that basic human needs are not always easily attainable by all members of society.

-Kids struggling with a difficult home situation may have trouble with basics, such as school clothes to feel comfortable and confident.
-Students from Rock Island, Illinois, started Closet2Closet to help local homeless and foster kids with their wardrobes.
+Kids struggling with a difficult home situation may have trouble with basics, such as school clothes that help them feel comfortable and confident.
+Students from Rock Island, Illinois, started Closet2Closet to help local homeless and foster kids build their wardrobes.
 Some of Closet2Closet’s team are former foster children themselves and speak out on issues related to older foster children.
 They have helped over 1,000 teens receive wardrobe assistance.